 “This kid is a leader,” Terry continued.
 “I’ve been here for three days now, and I can’t beat him to the gym.
 I can’t beat him in the morning and I can’t beat him at night.
 The kid is a worker.
 Right after the workouts, he’s in the film room watching Scottie Pippen, Shawn Marion, and other great forwards.
 It’s amazing to watch a kid like that.
 It makes you proud.
 The game is in a great place, and when I ever do decide to leave, I know the league will still be in a good place with players like Giannis.

 “He’ll be an All-Star this year, he’ll lead us to the Playoffs, and he’s going to be a top-10 player in this game real soon.”

-For Jason Terry, a 17-year veteran in the NBA, joining the Bucks is an opportunity for him to help mentor young talent such as Antetokounmpo, Michael Carter-Williams and Jabari Parker.
+For Jason Terry, a 17-year veteran in the NBA, joining the Bucks is an opportunity for him to help mentor young talents such as Antetokounmpo, Michael Carter-Williams, and Jabari Parker.
 Milwaukee will count on his leadership skills and locker room presence this season as they look to make the Playoffs after missing out last season.

 Terry joins a Bucks team with a plethora of new additions besides him, including Matthew Dellavedova and Mirza Teletovic.
 With Khris Middleton suffering a torn hamstring that’ll likely sideline him for most of the season, all three players should expect to see a solid amount of playing time this year.